Modern Maternity Photography NYC

 In my mind, I have many places that I enjoy photographing.
 Down Under the Manhattan Bridge Overpass is one of my most and least favorite places to go to.
-I hate going there because on a nice/summerish day, because (1) pedestrian traffic in the area, feels like a black-friday sale (2) getting the “good location” shot, might require some waiting since there are many weddings/engagements and other portrait sessions going on (3) did I mention the massive amount of people in the area?.
+I hate going there on a nice/summerish day, because (1) pedestrian traffic in the area, feels like a black-Friday sale (2) getting the “good location” shot, might require some waiting since there are many weddings/engagements and other portrait sessions going on (3) did I mention the massive amount of people in the area?.
 However, despite my dislike, I truly enjoy the area b/c it is SO DARN beautiful.
-I could probably spend 5-6hrs of photographing all with-in 6 block radius and end up with ridiculous amount of images from different scenes.
+I could probably spend 5-6hrs of photographing all within 6 block radius and end up with a ridiculous amount of images from different scenes.
 We settled on DUMBO, settled on time…

 Once we got several images here with mommy to be alone and the couple, we moved on towards the bridge walkway.
 I loved how the sun was shining through and creating beautiful geometric patterns.

 On the other side of the stairs, kids were playing and peeking at us 🙂